-2017 Individual Named Executive Officer Performance
+2018 Individual Named Executive Officer Performance

-A summary of the Compensation Committee's review of individual named executive officer performances is provided below:
+A summary of the Compensation Committee's review of individual named executive officer performance is provided below:

-David Ricks, Chairman, President and Chief Executive Officer: In accordance with the company's Corporate Governance Guidelines, the lead independent director conducted an assessment of Mr. Ricks' performance during his first year as CEO, which was discussed by the independent directors during an executive session of the board.
-The independent directors believe the company largely met or exceeded its combined financial and strategic goals for 2017 under Mr. Ricks' leadership.
-Mr. Ricks and his team:
+David Ricks, Chairman, President, and CEO: In accordance with the company's Corporate Governance Guidelines, the independent directors conducted an assessment of Mr. Ricks' performance led by the lead independent director.
+The independent directors believe the company largely met or exceeded its combined financial and strategic goals for 2018 under Mr. Ricks' leadership.
+In 2018, Mr. Ricks and his team:

-- · delivered on the company's financial commitments - continued implementation of next generation research and development leading to the launch of Verzenio in the United States, Olumiant in Europe and nine other product approvals around the world which deliver value to patients and provide continued future growth for the company.
-Numerous potential medicines entered phase one and two clinical development from both internal research efforts and external sources - drove a cross-company productivity agenda resulting in savings that funded increased investment in research and development and allowed above-plan capital return to shareholders - announced the strategic review of the Elanco animal health business - appointed several new members to the leadership team while improving the team's diversity profile - implemented a strategy that improved diversity and inclusion across the company, increased the representation of women and minorities in management, and demonstrated the company's commitment to pay equity
+- delivered on the company's financial commitments, including with relation to our mid-term guidance - launched new innovative medicines to patients around the world, including the approval of Emgality in the U.S. and ten other product approvals in Europe, Japan, and the rest of world - progressed numerous potential medicines into Phase 1 and Phase 2 clinical development from both internal research efforts and external sources - implemented a cross-company productivity agenda resulting in savings that funded increased investment in research and development and allowed above-plan capital return to shareholders - · completed the initial public offering of Elanco in anticipation of Elanco's complete divestiture in early 2019 - built on the company's program to improve diversity and inclusion across the company, increased the representation of women and minorities in management, and conducted pay equity studies to ensure equality in pay - drove the refinement of the strategy for Lilly 30x30, a program to improve access to quality health care in resource-limited settings for 30 million people on an annual basis by 2030, and clarified tactics to ensure forward progress - improved certain environmental performance areas, such as greenhouse gas emissions, energy efficiency, waste efficiency, and wastewater.

-- progressed Lilly 30x30, a program to improve access to quality health care in resource-limited settings for 30 million people on an annual basis by 2030 - improved certain environmental performance areas, such as greenhouse gas emissions, energy efficiency, waste efficiency, and wastewater.
 In addition, the company was named one of the world's most ethical companies by Ethisphere Institute.

-Joshua Smiley, Senior Vice President and Chief Financial Officer: Mr. Smiley became senior vice president and CFO on January 1, 2018.
-Prior to becoming CFO, Mr. Smiley led the company's treasury function throughout 2017, where he played a critical role in:
+Joshua Smiley, Senior Vice President and Chief Financial Officer: Mr. Smiley contributed to the strong financial performance of the company in his first year as chief financial officer.
+Mr. Smiley's 2018 accomplishments included:

-- development and implementation of the company's productivity agenda during the 2017 strategic plan and 2018 operating plan process - leadership of the capital allocation process allowing for the investment in several in-licensing deals and increased funding for the advancement of new medicines - co-leadership of the Elanco strategic review ultimately leading to the Elanco initial public offering in 2018 - · engagement with legislation leading to U.S. tax reform - · establishment of an excellent rapport with the investment community - leadership and executive sponsorship of Lilly's Indian Network, an employee resource group focused on supporting and advancing people of Indian heritage in the company.
+- · drove the company's 2018 strategic planning and business planning process - · led the strategic review of Lilly's Elanco Animal Health business unit and its initial public offering - championed the company's productivity agenda during the 2018 strategic and operations planning processes - · co-led the evaluation and due diligence for numerous business development deals - led the capital allocation process allowing for investment in several in-licensing deals and increased funding for the advancement of new medicines - · established excellent rapport with the investment community in his first year as CFO - · partnered well with the business unit presidents and chief scientific officer to drive resource allocation - provided leadership and executive sponsorship of Lilly's Indian Network, an employee resource group focused on supporting and advancing people of Indian heritage in the company.